sizious/dcload-ip/README.md

 ## KOS GDB-over-dcload

-To run a GNU debugger session over the dcload connection:
+To run a GNU Debugger (GDB) session over the dcload connection:

-1. Build/obtain an sh-elf targetted GNU debugger
+1. Build/obtain a sh-elf targetted GNU debugger; you can make one using the `dc-chain` utility included in KallistiOS
-2. Put a `gdb_init()` call somewhere in the startup area of your KOS-based program
+2. Put a `gdb_init()` call somewhere in the startup area of your KOS-based program (usually, the `main()` function is a good candidate as it's the entry point for your program)
-3. Build your program with the `-g` GCC switch to include debugging info
+3. Build your program with the `-g` GCC switch to include debugging info (e.g., `kos-cc -g myprog.c`)
 4. Launch your program using `dc-tool -g -x <prog.elf>`
-5. Launch sh-elf-gdb and connect to the dc-tool using `target remote :2159`
+5. Launch `sh-elf-gdb` and connect to the dc-tool using `target remote :2159` (always this port)
-6. Squash bugs
+6. Squash bugs!

 ## Maple Passthrough